shadow7692/5-HT/content/docs/mantras.md

 <n2>Visualisation</n2>
 ### Goals

 Visualise having already achieved your long-term goals.
-Create a vision board, and add a number and label to each item.
-Split the board into long-term long-term goals and short-term long-term goals, ideally 12 months ahead.
+Divide them into long-term long-term goals and short-term long-term goals, ideally 12 months ahead.

 Long-term goals: (1) Occupational goals such as eye surgeon, businessman and father.
 (2) Relationship goals such as a great relationship with parents, a loyal brotherhood and a large diverse network of skilled individuals, only female friends that I consider close family, and a devoted, loyal, loving partner.
 (3) Material goals such as a minimal ultramodern house with a beautiful scenic view, and a few supercars.

 Short-term goals: (1) Achieve high marks, above 70%, in FFP exams.
 (2) Attain research positions and publications in the field of ophthalmology.
 (3) Build an aesthetic body.
 (4) Improve daily health and nutrition.
 (5) Create a stream of income.

+> *"What you think, you become.
+What you feel, you attract.
+What you imagine, you create." - Buddha*

 Visualise yourself doing actions that will help you move closer towards these goals.
 If you don't know what actions to take, visualise yourself finding out.
 Visualise being successful with it.